 Virginia Tech has 3 common change of major times every year, with an online process through Hokie Spa.
-The approximate times coincide with add/drop opening which are 1) at the beginning of August, 2) late November, and 3) mid-April.
+The approximate times are 1) at the beginning of August; 2) immediately after fall semester grades are posted; 3) at the beginning of May.
 This process only applies to a student's primary major.
 For second majors or degrees, students should meet with departmental representatives for directions.

-125% Rule for In-State Tuition
+125 Percent Rule for In-State Tuition

-In order to retain in-state tuition eligibility, students may not exceed attempted hours that total 125 percent of the minimum credit hours needed for a specific degree program.
-Students exceeding 125% will be assessed a surcharge for each semester of continued enrollment after exceeding the credit-hour threshold.
+Students may not exceed attempted hours that total 125 percent of the minimum credit hours needed for a specific degree program and retain in-state tuition eligibility.
+Students exceeding 125 percent will be assessed a surcharge for each semester of continued enrollment after exceeding the credit-hour threshold.
 For more information, contact your advisor.